neonatura/crotalus/README.md

 Purpose
 =======

-This is crotalus, a high performance web server for linux or windows computers.
+This is crotalus, a high performance web server for 'unix compiler' computers.
 This project strives to combine the benefits of a highly stream-lined single-threaded web server and common HTTP standards such as SSL and inline PHP interpretting.

 This package is being provided in order to make use of the web server provided with the libshare library suite (github.com/neonatura/share), but does not require having to integrate with the libshare functionality.